Exxon / 2211 North Freeway

 IHOP / 25619 I-45

-The IHOP here was built in 1996, and while that's not too unusual, fairly stable, fairly popular, the nearby demolished restaurant (25657 I-45) is a tad more interesting.
-This opened as a location of El Chico and lasted from 1994 to 1998 (El Chico had built a number of restaurants in the 1990s which all somehow looked like they already 30 years old, but El Chico never had many Houston restaurants to begin with).
+This was built as a location of El Chico and lasted from 1994 to 1998 (El Chico had built a number of restaurants in the 1990s which all somehow looked like they already 30 years old, though El Chico never had many Houston restaurants to begin with).
 In 1999 it became Tortuga's Coastal Cantina in 1999 and became eventually became Bikini's Sports Bar & Grill in 2012.
 In 2015, the parent company of Bikini's converted it to Gino's East (see the Bikini's Wikipedia article) but it closed in 2017.
 In 2019 the vacant restaurant was demolished.

 Bowlero / 27000 Interstate 45 N.